 33 illegal dirt bikes and ATVs seized from Northwest Baltimore business, police say

-BALTIMORE -- City Police announced on Tuesday that they seized 33 illegal dirt bikes and ATVs from a business in Northwest Baltimore on Saturday, according to authorities.
+BALTIMORE -- Baltimore Police seized 33 dirt bikes and ATVs from Aneto Auto Service in Park Heights on Saturday.

-Baltimore Police Department's Mobile Metro Unit found the vehicles after executing a search and seizure warrant at a business in the 5300 block of Park Heights Avenue, police said.

-Video surveillance prompted police to obtain a warrant for the business, according to authorities.
+"I was just amazed to see what I did see while I was waiting for traffic to clear," a neighborhood resident said.

 Anyone who wants to report an illegal dirt bike can call the Dirt Bike Tip Line at 443-902-4474.